Victorthemachine/project-vocab/README.md

 # project-vocab
 Simple restful client-server, vocabulary web app.
 Powered by vocabulary from Litoš

-Currently hosted and availible at: https://langvocab.xyz
+Formerly hosted and availible at: https://langvocab.xyz